noWarm/LMS-frontend/README.md

 - learnt to read documents and asked for help

 For a detailed journaling of the process and lessons learnt please check out this [medium article-THAI](https://shorturl.at/cikW6)

+# This project was bootstrapped with Create React App.

+To start the program, in the project directory
+- `npm start`

+Also make sure that the [backend server](https://github.com/noWarm/LMS-backend) is running
+- if you're using Xampp, start Apache & mySql server
+- `php artisan serve`